 Who Can Operate a PWC?

-- Anyone 14 years old but younger than 26 can operate a PWC if they meet one of the following requirements::
+- Anyone 14 years of age or older can operate a PWC if they meet one of the following requirements::

 - they have successfully completed an approved boating safety education course (proof of age and safety course completion must be carried during operation)